Lifelong devotion to students

 Scott received his BS in History from the University of Missouri, emphasizing African American Studies, and a Certificate in Education Finance from Georgetown University.
 He moved to Colorado in January of '92 and met his wife here a year later.
 They are the proud parents of two DPS children.
-Their daughter is a senior at
+Their daughter is a graduate from

 Manual High School and their son is a student at DSST Montview Middle School.

 Scott is well known throughout Denver's education community and beyond for showing up to support others.
 Scott's advocacy is rooted in the community to ensure that we are lifting the voices of those we too often ignore.
 As a devoted champion for all students, Scott has joined the community to preserve Manual, worked on the 2016 Montclair Bond Expansion, has served on several district task forces, and has been a loyal ally to communities of color for racial equity.